ulfschneider/ulf.website/content/posts/2022-09-28-jamstack-in-20-minutes.md

 - allows deployments with confidence,
 - has an improved developer experience.

-That´s a bold a claim. **JAM**stack stands for **J**avaScript, **A**PI, and **M**arkup.
-Those elements are part of any website, how can a JAMstack site be different from a *traditional* site that is powered by a web application server?
+That´s a bold a claim. **JAM**stack stands for **J**avaScript, **A**PI, and **M**arkup.^[Nowadays the spelling has evolved into Jamstack and JAMstack seems to be used more seldom.
+For the purpose of this explanation I keep the original JAMstack spelling.]
+Those elements are part of any website, how can a JAMstack site be different from a *traditional* site that is powered by an web application server?
 A *traditional* architecture would consist of a database, a web application server to carry out the application logic, a load balancer, and web browser clients.

 <figure>
 <img src="/img/jamstack/traditional-stack.png">